-Prior to this offering, we did not pay compensation to any of our non-employee directors.
 Our board of directors has adopted a non-employee director compensation policy, effective as of June 2019, which is designed to enable us to attract and retain, on a long-term basis, highly qualified non-employee directors.
-Under the policy, each non-employee director will be paid cash compensation from and after the completion of this offering, as set forth below:
+Previously, we did not pay compensation to any of our non-employee directors for their service on our board of directors.
+Under the policy, each non-employee director will be paid cash compensation from and after the completion of this offering, as set forth below.
+All amounts for service as a chairperson of the board of directors or a committee thereof are in addition to the amount for service as a member of our board of directors.

-Annual

-Position Retainer (\$)
+Position Annual Retainer (\$)

 Board of Directors 40,000

 Board of Directors Chair 25,000

 Audit Committee Chair 20,000

 Compensation Committee Chair 10,000

-Nominating Committee Chair 7,500
+Nominating and Corporate Governance Committee Chair 7,500